-Grass Skirt Project has identified new opportunities to both refine and expand our programs by focusing on unique concepts that compliment each other and run in tandem.
+Grass Skirt Project has identified new opportunities to both refine and expand our programs by focusing on unique concepts that complement each other and run in tandem.
 In addition to our Hevea Cup Wellness Expo, we have launched the Gym-in-a-box concept which enables easier access to health & wellness in villages.
 The National Art Prize was launched in 2019 and we look forward to delivering all programs in 2020.

 Our Equipment Donation Drives are at the heart of our organisation and we will continue sourcing and distributing quality equipment to enable all Papua New Guineans to participate in sport.

 When we exclude women, everyone pays the price.